 The budget process is utterly failing as the national debt is rising towards levels never seen before.
 Gross national debt recently surpassed $21 trillion for the first time ever.
-And trillion-dollar deficits are now expected to return next year.
+And trillion-dollar deficits are now expected to return by 2020.

 A broken budget process not only makes it much more difficult to address skyrocketing national debt, but also contributes to the general dysfunction in Washington.
 While fixing the budget process won’t fix the debt by itself, it could be a big step in addressing our fiscal problems.

 The 16-member committee is comprised of an equal number of Republicans and Democrats and is also evenly split among House and Senate members.
 It held its first meeting on March 8.

 The bipartisan committee must conduct at least 5 public hearings or meetings and report recommendations by November 30, 2018.
 Proposals that receive majority support among members of each party will receive expedited consideration in Congress.

 Members of the Joint Select Committee on Budget and Appropriations Process Reform:

 Roy Blunt (MO)

 David Perdue (GA)

 James Lankford (OK)

 Sheldon Whitehouse (RI)